Nikolova-Lilia/Libft/README.md

 📚 Libft – 42 Project

-My very first step into building your own tools.
+My very first step into building my own tools.

-Libft is all about recreating essential functions from the C standard library… and extending them with your own.
-No shortcuts, no magic — just you and the fundamentals.
+Libft is all about recreating essential functions from the C standard library… and extending them with my own.
+No shortcuts, no magic — just me and the fundamentals.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━